Bay Partners

 Venture Round in 2009

-Enphase Energy, Inc. is a global energy technology company specializing in home energy solutions for the solar photovoltaic industry.
-Founded in 2006 and headquartered in Fremont, California, the company designs, develops, manufactures, and sells innovative products including semiconductor-based microinverters that convert energy at the individual solar module level.
-Enphase combines these microinverters with proprietary networking and software technologies to offer energy monitoring and control services.
-The company's portfolio also includes AC battery storage systems, communication gateways, and cloud-based monitoring services.
-Enphase sells its solutions to a range of customers, including solar distributors, large installers, original equipment manufacturers, strategic partners, and directly to homeowners.
-Additionally, Enphase provides training resources for solar and storage installers through Enphase University.
-The company focuses on improving the performance and reliability of solar energy systems, aiming to simplify solar power usage and facilitate a transition to renewable energy.
+Enphase Energy, Inc. is a global energy technology company headquartered in Fremont, California, specializing in home energy solutions for the solar photovoltaic industry.
+Founded in 2006, the company designs, develops, manufactures, and sells innovative products including semiconductor-based microinverters, which convert energy at the individual solar module level, and energy storage systems.
+Enphase Energy's offerings are complemented by its proprietary networking and software technologies that provide advanced energy monitoring and control services.
+The company serves a diverse customer base that includes solar distributors, large installers, original equipment manufacturers, and homeowners, facilitating access to its solutions through various channels, including an online store.
+Additionally, Enphase provides training resources for solar and storage installers and system owners through its Enphase University.
+By integrating solar generation, storage, and communication on a single platform, Enphase aims to enhance the performance, reliability, and intelligence of solar energy systems, ultimately empowering users to achieve a zero-energy footprint.

 Cornerstone OnDemand